hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 AWS Region will require some configuration before traffic is directed to it along with some global services such as DNS.

+Please note that with _Standalone_ implementation mode, only one Terraform Enterprise instance can be running against the same database.
+This deployment acts to minimize the Mean Time To Recovery (MTTR) in the event of a regional failure, avoiding the need to replicate and stand up the data plane infrastructure during an outage.

 - [RDS cross-region read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.XRgn) can be used in a warm standby architecture or [RDS database backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html) can be used in a cold standby architecture.

 - [S3 cross-region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) must be configured so the object storage component of the Storage Layer is available in the secondary AWS Region.